Core-softened water-alcohol mixtures: the solute-size effects: Model and simulation details

 \section{Model and simulation details}

-Our water-like solvent here will be modeled by a 1-site core-softened fluid in which particles interact with the potential model proposed by Franzese~\cite{franzese2007}.
+Our water-like solvent will be modeled by a 1-site core-softened fluid in which particles interact with the potential model proposed by Franzese~\cite{franzese2007}.
 Water-like particles $W_{CS}$ are represented by spheres with a hard-core of diameter $a$ and a soft-shell with radius $2a$, whose interaction potential is given by

-With the parameters $U_R/U_A=2$, $R_R/a=1.6$, $R_A/a=2$, $(\delta_A/a)^2=0.1$, and $\Delta=15$ this potential displays an attractive well for $r\sim 2a$ and a repulsive shoulder at $r\sim a$, as can be seen in figure~\ref{fig1}(a) (red curve).
-The competition between these two length scales leads to water-like anomalies, as the density, diffusion anomalies, and to the existence of a liquid liquid critical point~\cite{ franzese2007,alan2008,franzeseJCP2010,franzese2011}.
+With the parameters $U_R/U_A=2$, $R_R/a=1.6$, $R_A/a=2$, $(\delta_A/a)^2=0.1$, and $\Delta=15$ this potential displays an attractive well for $r\sim 2a$ and a repulsive shoulder at $r\sim a$, as can be seen in figure~\ref{fig1}(d) (red curve).
+All quantities with an asterisk are in reduced dimensionless units.
+The competition between these two length scales leads to water-like anomalies, as the density and the diffusion anomalies, and to the existence of a liquid liquid critical point~\cite{ franzese2007,alan2008,franzese2010,franzese2011}.

-As a direct extension and building on our previous work on mixtures of water and methanol, where a single methanol molecule was constituted by two tangent spheres, in this work we have followed the extension made by Urbic et al towards ethanol ($CH_3-CH_2-OH$) and 1-propanol ($CH_3-CH_2-CH_2-OH$) being modeled as linear trimers and tetramers, respectively (Fig. \ref{fig1}).
+As a direct extension and building on our previous work on mixtures of water and methanol, where a single methanol molecule was constituted by two tangent spheres, in this work we have followed the extension made by Urbic {\it et al.} towards ethanol ($CH_3-CH_2-OH$) and 1-propanol ($CH_3-CH_2-CH_2-OH$) being modeled as linear trimers and tetramers, respectively (Fig. \ref{fig1}).
 Trimers are constructed as linear rigid molecules consisting of three partially fused spheres, where two adjacent spheres are placed at fixed distance $L_{ij} = 0.60a$, with $a$ as the unit length.
 Analogously, tetramers are modeled as linear rigid molecules consisting of four partially fused spheres, where two adjacent spheres are placed at fixed distance $L_{ij} = 0.78a$.
 In all models, hydroxyl groups interact through a soft-core potential (eq \ref{franzese}), while $CH_2$ and $CH_3$ groups are nonpolar and interact through LJ-like potential,

-$OH-CH_2$ and $OH–CH_3$ interactions are of $LJ$ type as well. $LJ$ parameters are reported in Table \ref{table1}.
+$OH-CH_2$ and $OH-CH_3$ interactions are of $LJ$ type as well. $LJ$ parameters are reported in Table \ref{table1}.
 As in last work, quantities are reported in reduced dimensionless units relative to the hydroxyl group diameter and the depth of its attractive well.